 - Noble sacrifices!
 It’s the staple of every war film, and the horror film adds in the monstrous element to… “You go on!
 I’ll hold them off!” old hoary chestnut.

-- The corrupt or incompetent officers (a favorite in war movies) plays out particularly well in horror themed war films.
+- The corrupt or incompetent officers (a favorite in war movies) plays out particularly well in horror-themed war films.

 - Seeing brave men laid low to cowardice.
 Once the firefights have ended and the bullets have either run out or proven ineffective, even soldiers can get scared beyond their limits.
-There’s usually at least one who gives up in panic in these movies.
+There’s usually at least one who gives up in a panic in these movies.
 (And gets summarily lunched by a monster.)

 - Gory endings.
-A separator between a sci-fi action war movie, and a horror themed war movie is the amount of gore and bloodletting that is happening.
+A separator between a sci-fi action war movie and a horror-themed war movie is the amount of gore and bloodletting that is happening.
 There is a fine line here, and the #1 film on this list walks that tightrope of distinction.

 - Guilt-free killing sprees.
 The moral ambiguity of humans fighting humans goes away.
 Empty the clip!
 Though, some movies do go back and question the ethics of wantonly killing other creatures.
 (Like Monsters Dark Continent.)

-Not included in this list are the more decidedly science fiction tales: Starship Troopers, Independence Day, War of the Worlds, Edge of Tomorrow, and Battle Los Angeles.
+Not included in this list are the more decidedly science-fiction tales: Starship Troopers, Independence Day, War of the Worlds, Edge of Tomorrow, and Battle Los Angeles.
 I tried to sample from wars from different ages.
 The closest I could find for the Civil War was Abraham Lincoln Vampire Hunter, and I just couldn’t do it.
 Also, I’m not suggesting that these are necessarily the BEST in the horror genre, but it certainly gives you lots of options for your Memorial Day watching.

 And with that… here’s the list!